 While many of the fruit flies exotic to Australia are very different to those that occur within Australia, some also look very similar.
 The oriental fruit fly and other species that occur to the north of Australia appear almost identical to the Queensland fruit fly and some other species that occur in Australia and it often requires a skilled entomologist to accurately distinguish them apart.
 Therefore, if you observe symptoms of fruit flies that are unusual, more damaging than you have seen before, or in crops that have not previously been affected, whether they occur at home or in a commercial setting, you should report these to the Exotic Plant Pest Hotline on 1800 084 881.

 Should you receive imported goods, or work with imported products, you can help maintain Australia’s freedom from exotic fruit flies and other pests.
-If you see fruit with maggots or any unusual pests, secure the goods and report it immediately to the Department of Agriculture and Water Resources via the SEE.
+If you see fruit with maggots or any unusual pests, secure the goods and report it immediately to the Department of Agriculture via the SEE.
 SECURE.
 REPORT.
 Hotline on 1800 798 636.

 Below is a short video from Australia’s Chief Plant Protection Officer on the threat posed by exotic fruit flies.